elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step4.md

 * Open the collection in the editor
 * Open the `Create a field` request
-* Replace the contents in the body section with:
+> Click the `Copy to Clipboard` button to insert the below text in the body of `Create a field` request.
+> Remove any extra line breaks inserted with the raw data.

 <pre class="file" data-filename="collection.json" data-target="insert" data-marker="#FIELD-BODY">
 {\"data\": {\"type\": \"field\",\"name\": \"Products\",\"slug\": \"products\",\"field_type\": \"relationship\",